HaloCRM Guides

 - Assigned customer/top level of this customer

 You can filter what type of entries show in the calendar, that is whether appointments, holidays, tasks, change requests, projects and scheduled tickets show.
-To control this, hover over the cog icon in the calendar filter pane and select the entities you would like to see entries for in the calendar.
+To control this, hover over the cog icon in the calendar filter pane and select the entities you would like to see in the calendar.

 Fig 4.
 Filter entry types in the calendar